Institutional Diplomas (DE)

 Prerequisites:

-Hold the "Level 1 First Aid in Teams" (PSE1) teaching unit or its equivalent, along with continuing professional development updates.
+Hold a certificate in “Level 1 Team First Aid” (PSE1) or its equivalent, along with the required continuing education updates

-Provide a medical certificate, dated within the last three months, stating that there are no contraindications to participating in the activities carried out during the preparatory training for the diploma and to taking the test prior to entering the training program, for those who are required to do so.
+Provide a medical certificate, dated within the last three months, stating that there are no medical contraindications to participating in the activities carried out during the preparatory training for the degree and to taking the pre-admission test, for those required to do so.

-Be admitted to the National Water Safety and Rescue Certificate (BNSSA) exam and, if necessary, provide proof that you are up to date with your skills assessment.
+Be eligible to take the National Water Safety and Rescue Certificate (BNSSA) exam and, if necessary, provide proof that they have completed the required recertification.

 Pass the BPJEPS AAN entrance exams.